hphelion/documentation/devplatform/stackato/admin/console/app-store.html.md

 -----------------------------------------------------------------------------

 The App Store interface exposes multiple "stores" which specify the available applications.
-These stores are source from definition files specified in the main [*Settings*](index.html#console-settings) page of the Management Console or set using [*kato config*](/als/v1/admin/reference/kato-ref/#kato-command-ref-config).
+These stores are sourced from definition files specified in the main [*Settings*](/als/v1/admin/console/#settings) page of the Management Console or set using [*kato config*](/als/v1/admin/reference/kato-ref/#kato-command-ref-config).